Variant Call Format: Example

 Demonstrating the difference between the binary BCF and VCF formats.

 The VCF header

 The header begins the file and provides metadata describing the body of the file.
 Header lines are denoted as starting with #.
 Special keywords in the header are denoted with ##.
 Recommended keywords include fileformat, fileDate and reference.

 The header contains keywords that optionally semantically and syntactically describe the fields used in the body of the file, notably INFO, FILTER, and FORMAT (see below).

+In practice, VCF headers often contain substantial metadata added by upstream software, such as reference genome information, contig definitions, filter descriptions, sample declarations, provenance fields, and custom INFO or FORMAT tags.
+This metadata is important for validation and interpretation.

 The columns of a VCF

 The body of VCF follows the header, and is tab separated into 8 mandatory columns and an unlimited number of optional columns that may be used to record other information about the sample(s).
 When additional columns are used, the first optional column is used to describe the format of the data in the columns that follow.